Are your suffering from prolapse anxiety?

 Sue’s call reminded me of the emotional impact of prolapse and how this often goes largely unrecognised by others.

 Most women like Sue are simply left to battle on and cope as best they can.

-… just a few descriptions I’ve heard from women upon receiving their prolapse diagnosis.
+… just some of the feelings women describe upon receiving a prolapse diagnosis.

 Prolapse treatment tends to focus on fixing the physical problem despite the fact that receiving a prolapse diagnosis can have life changing impact on a woman’s emotional wellness.

-Prolapse diagnosis often occurs when a woman is grappling with menopause, teenage kids, ageing parents, weight gain, wrinkles – being told your insides are in effect falling out can be just the last straw!
+Prolapse diagnosis often occurs when a woman is grappling with menopause, teenage kids, ageing parents, weight gain, wrinkles – being told your insides are in effect falling out can feel like the last straw.

 Why does the emotional impact of pelvic prolapse barely rate a mention?
 This is quite astounding when it’s estimated that almost 1 in 2 women who’ve had a vaginal delivery will have some degree of prolapse in their lifetime.

 What about the women like Sue who bravely endure recurrent prolapse and repeat prolapse surgery?

 It can be devastating to learn that your prolapse has returned.

 It means enduring the prolapse surgery routine again :